Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

     * Check that the Roland switch is turned on.
     * Check that the switch is connected to the WiFi network.
     * Has the IP address of the switch changed?
 Check with someone that might know.
 If so, whew&mdash;problem solved.
 Just pop up to the section on [Reconfiguring the STAC](#ReconfiguringtheSTAC).
 Check and re-enter the new IP Address of the switch, submit that and the other info required and you'll be great.
+    * Try changing the polling interval, you may be polling the Wifi network too frequently, and overloading the router.

 * *If the STAC has never connected to this switch before:*
     *  The IP address or port number of the switch was probably entered incorrectly on the web browser Configuration form.
 Pop up to the section on [Reconfiguring the STAC](#ReconfiguringtheSTAC).
 Check and re-enter the IP Address and port number of the switch, along with the other info required and you'll be good to go.

 * *If the STAC is being used in an emulated environment:*
     * The IP address or port number of the STAC and the emulated device are probably not in sync.
 Check the configuration requirements of the system and change either the configuration of the system or the STAC as in [Reconfiguring the STAC](#ReconfiguringtheSTAC) so they match.
 See also [Special Configurations](#SpecConfig).
+    * Verify that you do not have a firewall blocking the simulators connection.
+Although it is connecting over port 80, we have seen some firewall realted connectivity issues.

 <a name="BPX"></a>**Other Considerations**
 <div style="margin-left: 2em;">It is possible that the big purple X (BPX) will appear and then a second or two later disappear with the normal channel status display shown.